PROMOS/Fernweh (studies and internships), Fulbright

 - CV (German or English)

-- Proof of Voluntary Work (brief confirmation is sufficient)
+- Proof of Voluntary Work (brief confirmation is sufficient; self-written proofs cannot be accepted.)

 - Certificate of Enrolment (for the current term)